-The College of Health Professions and Wellness faculty, professional staff, clinical associate/adjuncts, and students adhere to Standard Blood and Body Fluid Precautions.
+The CHPW faculty, professional staff, clinical associate/adjuncts, and students adhere to Standard Blood and Body Fluid Precautions.
 These groups will be referred to collectively as 'individuals' for this policy.
 One principle of these precautions is to assume that all patients are potential carriers of blood borne disease.
 In addition, health care workers should assume themselves to be potential carriers.
-They must exercise caution to protect both patients and health care workers from exposure to blood and body fluids.
+They must exercise caution as to protect both patients and health care workers from exposure to blood and body fluids.

-Individuals are responsible for adhering to the established accidental exposure policies, procedures of the clinical agency, and the College with respect to reporting and documentation of the incident.
+Individuals are responsible for adhering to the established accidental exposure policies, procedures of the clinical agency, and the CHPW with respect to reporting and documentation of the incident.